Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Shield.HitAnim` will be displayed instead of ShieldType `HitAnim` if set when Warhead hits the shield.
   - If `Shield.SkipHitAnim` is set to true, no hit anim is shown when the Warhead damages the shield whatsoever.
   - `Shield.BreakWeapon` will be fired instead of ShieldType `BreakWeapon` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
+  - `Shield.RevengeWeapon` will be fired instead of ShieldType `RevengeWeapon` if the shield is broken by the Warhead. `Shield.RevengeWeapon.AffectsHouses` and `Shield.RevengeWeapon.AllFire` override the `RevengeWeapon.AffectsHouses` and `RevengeWeapon.AllFire` respectively for this shield breaking as well, if set.
   - `Shield.AbsorbPercent` overrides the `AbsorbPercent` value set in the ShieldType that is being damaged.
   - `Shield.PassPercent` overrides the `PassPercent` value set in the ShieldType that is being damaged.
   - `Shield.ReceivedDamage.Minimum` & `Shield.ReceivedDamage.Maximum` override the values set in in the ShieldType that is being damaged.